Madhuri0221/SQL-Database-Analysis/README.md

 # SQL-Database-Analysis
 ## Goal
-To demonstrate SQL proficiency by designing, querying, and analyzing relational databases using real-world business scenarios and the Sakila sample database.
+To demonstrate SQL proficiency by querying, and analyzing relational databases using real-world business scenarios and the Sakila sample database.

 ## Description
-This project contains a comprehensive set of SQL queries and explanations covering database design, constraints, normalization, joins, window functions, and advanced data analysis.
-The assignment includes table creation with constraints, data integrity enforcement, normalization to 1NF/2NF/3NF, and a wide range of queries for data retrieval, aggregation, and reporting.
-The queries are written for MySQL and are well-commented for learning and reference.
+This project contains a comprehensive set of SQL queries and explanations covering constraints, joins, window functions, and advanced data analysis.
+Also includes a wide range of queries for data retrieval, aggregation, and reporting.
+The queries are written for Postgresql and MySQL are well-commented for learning and reference.

+Please refer this sample DB: https://downloads.mysql.com/docs/sakila-db.zip

 ## Skills
 - Writing complex SELECT queries